hoodiehq-archive/documentation/en/tutorials/index.md

 At this point you should start seeing that each *new* task is prefaced by a priority.
 Because there's no database schema, **it's super simple to add new values to objects in Hoodie** without having to think about the database or the data structure.

-However, if you haven't ticked off all the tasks you created before we added the priority menu, those will now render "undefined:" in place of a priority.
+However, if you haven't ticked off all the tasks you created before we added the priority selector, those will now render "undefined:" in place of a priority.
 Not cool.
 This is the flipside of simply changing the data structure on the fly.
 In a traditional database, you'd do a data model migration in the database and add a priority of **normal** to all todos that don't already have one.
 But since we're running a system that distributes copies of each users' database to any number of devices, *we can't do that*.
 We don't even know how many databases there are, or where.

 One solution to this problem is to build a robust view that simply deals with missing fields: